rbramwell/spinnaker_cf/README.md

 Instructions to run Spinnaker using this Cloudformation:

-1. Create an EC2 role - BaseIAMRole.
-EC2 instances launched with Spinnaker will be associated with this role.
-  1. Goto Console > AWS Identity & Access Management > Roles.
-  2. Click Create New Role.
-  3. Set Role Name to BaseIAMRole.
-Click Next Step.
-  4. On Select Role Type screen, hit Select for Amazon EC2.
-  5. Click Next Step.
-  6. On Review screen, click Create Role.

-2. Create an EC2 Key Pair for connecting to your instances.
+1. Create an EC2 Key Pair for connecting to your instances.
   1. Goto Console > EC2 > Key Pairs.
   2. Click Create Key Pair.
   3. Name the key pair my-aws-account-keypair
   4. AWS will download file my-aws-account-keypair.pem to your computer. chmod 400 the file.

-3. Copy the [config file](config) file and place it in this folder ~/.ssh/ and replace <> with your instance info ---See sample in the repository
+2. Copy the [config file](config) file and place it in this folder ~/.ssh/ and replace <> with your instance info ---See sample in the repository

-4. Copy the [spinnaker-tunnel.sh](spinnaker-tunnel.sh) file with the following content, and give it execute permissions
+3. Copy the [spinnaker-tunnel.sh](spinnaker-tunnel.sh) file with the following content, and give it execute permissions

-5. Run Spinnaker on AWS using Cloudformation
+4. Run Spinnaker on AWS using Cloudformation
   1. On AWS Console go to Cloudformation > Create new Stack
   2. Select the template file > Click Next
   3. Select the key and optionally change VPC and subnet info if needed
   4. Accept IAM warning and click Submit
   5. Once the status has changed to CREATE_COMPLETE.
 Click on the Output tab and copy the SpinnakerPublicHostName

-6. Execute the script to start your Spinnaker tunnel
+5. Execute the script to start your Spinnaker tunnel
     >./spinnaker-tunnel.sh start

     Open browser to http://localhost:9000 to access Spinnaker

-7. To stop your Spinnaker tunnel
+6. To stop your Spinnaker tunnel
     >./spinnaker-tunnel.sh stop